InbalCodes/CovidTimeWatch/README.md

 A web server application that would help our office stay safe during a global pandemic.

+Implemented use cases:
+/employees/arrive - employee enters the office.
+/employees/leave - employee leaves the office.
+/employees/history - all past employee logs.
+/employees/positive - empolyee annouced positive for covid, output - all the employess that should go to quarantine.

 ## Run server

 1. Clone this repo